“When it's my turn to speak, I go quiet.”

-The enchantingly drawn story of a girl who discovers her voice.
+The enchantingly drawn story of a girl who discovers her voice, shortlisted for the CILIP Kate Greenaway Medal.
 ‘Astonishingly beautiful’ Neil Gaiman

 I Go Quiet is the exquisite story of an introverted girl, struggling to find her place in a noisy world.
 Through the power of books, creativity and imagination, she begins to see possibilities for herself beyond the present, to a future where her voice will finally be heard.

 “Astonishingly beautiful … I wish this book had been around when I was a child: I would not have felt quite as alone”

 “Beautiful and engaging, this book brought tears of joy to my eyes.
 It sums up my own journey, all the dreams and hopes I never dared speak out loud when I was younger.
 I was left filled with happiness and I have no doubt that this book will inspire those who discover its magic to embrace and nurture their own voice in this noisy world”

 “Stunning … David Ouimet understands that to comfort means to strengthen, not to coddle.
 I want to send it back in time to my seven-year-old-self”

 ”I Go Quiet is poetical, magical and eerily creepy.
 It is bewildering and mysterious and a master at somehow finding the words to capture something so abstract – isolation, loneliness, solitude and sadness.
 But the book is not bleak – it offers light and shade, it is full of hope and comfort.
 It will become a solid silent friend to many readers”

 “A powerful book, about the intensity that can live behind silence; about the power of books and how they give us strength and knowledge to deal with the world in which we find ourselves.
 A wonder”